 Lake Superior Trail Improvements Support Bustling Ecotourism Sector

-The Minnesota Coastal Zone Management Program, covering the state’s Lake Superior region, has invested more than $350,000 to enhance recreational trails, which bring millions of tourism dollars into the local economy.
+The Takeaway: The Minnesota Coastal Zone Management Program, covering the state’s Lake Superior region, has invested more than $350,000 to enhance recreational trails, which bring millions of tourism dollars into the local economy.

 The recreational trails of Minnesota’s Lake Superior region draw visitors captivated by their winding beauty and dramatic vistas of wildlife, cliffs, waterfalls, and the lake itself.
 A study by the Arrowhead Regional Development Commission found that 2018 summer visitor spending on and around the four most popular trails brought an estimated $18 million into the area’s economy.
 Minnesota’s Lake Superior Coastal Program supports trail ecotourism, having invested $356,000 since 2011 to improve visitor enjoyment and safety.

 The program supported the following projects:

 - $188,000 to refurbish the Western Waterfront Trail with a new surface, add visitor amenities, and install better wayfinding signage